 When you're writing your screenplay, take the idea of the world crumbling along with your characters into account.

-Common Mistakes within Worldbuilding
+Common Mistakes within your Worldbuilding Template

 Before I let you go, I wanted to cover some of the pitfalls of worldbuilding.
 Mistakes we see in both new and seasons screenwriters' worlds.